-THERE ARE A FEW TYPES OF CREDIT CARD REWARDS
+THERE ARE A FEW TYPES of CREDIT CARD REWARDS

 When choosing a credit card, consider which rewards make the most sense for you personally.
 Are you a frequent flyer?
-Are you likely to redeem your points for the rewards offered or would you rather have cash back?
+How likely would you be to redeem your points for the rewards offered, or would you rather have cash back?

-POINTS

-Earn points based on the amount you spend and redeem points for a variety of rewards ranging from travel to gift cards.
+POINTS Earn points based on the

+amount you spend and redeem points for a variety of rewards ranging from travel to gift cards.
-MONEY BACK

-Earn 1-3% cash back on the amount you spend.
+MONEY BACK Earn 1-3% cash back on the amount you spend.

-FREQUENT FLYER MILES

-Some credit cards have partnered with airlines to reward you with frequent flyer miles based on the amount you spend.
+FREQUENT FLYER MILES Some credit cards have partnered with airlines to reward you with frequent flyer miles based on the amount you spend.
+502

-CARDHOLDER ACCESS

-Some credit cards offer access to exclusive discounted offers, VIP experiences and pre-sale tickets.
+CARDHOLDER ACCESS Some credit cards offer access to exclusive discounted offers, VIP experiences and pre-sale tickets.